aditeyabaral/aditeyabaral.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Started interning as a `Big Data Analytics Engineering Intern` at `Cisco Webex` as part of the `VideoMesh Analytics & API` team.
+Started interning as a `Big Data Engineering Intern` at `Cisco Webex` as part of the `VideoMesh Analytics` team.